 - why it is an integral or critical part of the academic program of the exchange visitor

-Your international student advisor will evaluate the "Academic Training" program and decide whether it is warranted and appropriate.
+Your international student adviser will evaluate the "Academic Training" program and decide whether it is warranted and appropriate.
 If so, s/he will authorize Academic Training on the DS-2019 and write a letter of work authorization approval.

 2. Form I-9: Employment Eligibility Verification: When you begin work, you and your employer must complete Form I-9, which requires you to document your identity and work authorization according to directions on the back of the Form.
 Of the various items acceptable as documentation, you may find that the most convenient combination is your passport, I-94 Departure Record Card, your DS2019, and your international student advisor's letter of work authorization approval.
 Your employer will make copies of the documents you submit, and return the originals to you.
 Form I-9 must be updated any time that you receive a renewal of your permission for "Academic Training."